Rigonkmalk/rigonkmalk/README.md

 Paul Azema or Rigonkmalk for the intimate.

-Working actually on [Worldwide VoIP Enterprise](https://wildix.com/fr) :telephone: :computer:
+Working actually on [SaaS IT Monitoring Platform](https://centreon.com) :computer:

 This Profile hasn't good commit score tbh, as you can see :